 The larger-than-life (waaaay larger) lanterns are created by Tianyu, a Chicago-based company, that is the largest producer of Chinese lantern festivals in North America.
 This is the only lantern art installation in the Mountain West.
 And when I say “lanterns,” I don’t mean the kind of thing you hang to provide light.
 These are huge sculptures that are fun to see during the day but that are so much more at night, with vibrant colors, moving parts, sound, even smoke coming out of nostrils.

 As mentioned above, several local botanical gardens have had very successful holiday light displays that mean big business and help augment revenue they might otherwise miss out on during non-flowering seasons.
 But I’ve never heard of a living history museum doing this kind of thing and on such a massive scale.
-I asked Morgan Gengenbach, the director of operations at Four Mile Historic Park about this.
+Last year, in 2024, I asked Morgan Gengenbach, the director of operations at Four Mile Historic Park about this.

 “We’re certainly glad to be breaking ground for our subset of museums and cultural sites in this way and are grateful to be able to take advantage of opportunities other institutions have been enjoying for some time now so that we can serve both the needs of the historic Four Mile House and the public’s interests,” says Gengenbach.
 “While some folks might not expect to see a historic site lit up like this, we feel that it is our responsibility, as stewards of this remarkable place, to embrace opportunities to create new memories and new history with, and in service of, our community.
 Because 4MHP is both a historic site and proudly counts itself among Denver’s unique constellation of city parks, we’re interested in engaging both history-minded visitors by embracing the historic 1800’s aesthetic for most of the year, and our neighbors with a greater interest in arts & culture offerings like Bright Nights.”